 Below is the full recipe for the latest one I made, but like I said, this is an improvised “recipe” and sometimes not having all the ingredients or having extra ingredients work just the same.

-You could also scoop and roll into meatballs, yum!
+You could also scoop or roll them into hidden veggie meatballs, yum!

 My name is Paula and I’m a mom of two scrumptious cuties.
 Thanks Mommy Blog became a project for me to help guide other new moms and current moms through any of my own personal experiences and struggles.
 My hobbies include singing, doing jigsaw puzzles, baking, designing and trying to stay creative.